-In the model, each period represents 16 years, and we assume that the time spent in college is four years ($\eta = 4/16$) and that the time spent applying to college is one year (b = 1/16).23 To calibrate the measure of public college spots (S), we use estimates from the Brazilian National Household Survey data.
-In 2004, 17% of adults between the ages of 18 and 28 were enrolled in college or had already earned a higher degree.
-This fraction does not vary much with the age group considered,24 which means that, in the model, a measure 0.17 of young children should go to either a public or a private college in equilibrium.
+considered, which means that, in the model, a measure 0.17 of young children should go to either a public or a private college in equilibrium.
 To calibrate the measure of public college spots, we need the fraction of college students attending public institutions.
-In the Brazilian Educational Census, 28% of total college enrollment was in public institutions of higher education in 2004.25 Thus, the measure of public spots is calibrated at S = 0.048, which is 28% of 0.17.
+In the Brazilian Educational Census, 28% of total college enrolment was in public institutions of higher education in 2004.
+Thus, the measure of public spots is calibrated at S = 0.048, which is 28% of 0.17.

-Finally, the tax rate, τ , is directly calibrated from the data.
+Finally, the tax rate, $\tau$ , is directly calibrated from the data.
 It represents the government expenditures on education (primary, secondary and tertiary) over GDP, which was 4% in 2004, according to the World Bank.
 Next, we discuss the remaining parameters, which are calibrated by simultaneously matching moments from the data.

-4.1 Calibration targets
+3.1.
+Calibration Targets

-The remaining nine parameters are calibrated to simultaneously match the following nine moments from the data: (i) standard deviation of log earnings; (ii) intergenerational correlation of earnings; (iii) fraction of applicants; (iv) aggregate college expenditures relative to GDP; (v) early education expenditures relative to GDP; (vi) college wage premium; (vii) fraction of students in private colleges; (viii) fraction of low-income students in public colleges; and (ix) fraction of students in public schools.
+The remaining nine parameters are calibrated to simultaneously match the following nine moments from the data: (i) SD of log earnings; (ii) intergenerational correlation of earnings; (iii) fraction of applicants; (iv) aggregate college expenditures relative to GDP; (v) early education expenditures relative to GDP; (vi) college wage premium; (vii) fraction of students in private colleges; (viii) fraction of low-income students in public colleges; and (ix) fraction of students in public schools.
 Table 3 reports all of these moments in the model and in the data, as well as their related parameters.